Learning Groups

 How do HCOS PO# funds work with CC and CC Plus?

-When students apply to attend a CC or CC+ for the upcoming year, a minimum application fee amount is collected by credit card.
+When students apply to attend a CC or CC+ for the upcoming year, a minimum non-refundable application fee amount is collected by credit card.
 The HCOS PO# can then be used for the balance of the fees.

 CC: